 (2) Proposals for changes to the session agenda are discussed at the beginning of an AS MU session.

 AS MU sessions are public.

-a) the Rector or an authorized vice-rector,
+a) the Rector or a vice-rector authorized as his/her deputy,

 b) the bursar,

-e) a dean or an authorized vice-dean,
+e) a dean or a vice-dean authorized as his/her deputy.

 a) the chair,